gargmegham/ServcyLanding/content/documents/privacy-policy.md

     - request a copy of your personal data, or ask us to restrict processing your personal data or delete it; and
     - object to our continued processing of your personal data

-3. You can exercise these rights at any time by sending an email to meghamgarg@gmail.com.
+3. You can exercise these rights at any time by sending an email to support@launchbit.in.

-4. If you're not happy with how we are processing your personal data, please let us know by sending an email to meghamgarg@gmail.com.
+4. If you're not happy with how we are processing your personal data, please let us know by sending an email to support@launchbit.in.
 We will review and investigate your complaint, and try to get back to you within a reasonable time frame.

-#### You could get in touch with us at meghamgarg@gmail.com.
+#### You could get in touch with us at support@launchbit.in.